cosmicrays/hermes/INSTALL.md

 brew link --overwrite gcc # same as above
 ```

-To be on the safe side regarding GCC and Python versions (if multiple versions are present on the system):
+To be on the safe side regarding Python versions (if multiple versions are present on the system):
 ```sh
 export PYTHON_BREW_PATH=$(brew --cellar python)/$(brew info --json python | jq -r '.[0].installed[0].version');
 ```